 Hatching frozen dinosaur ice eggs sensory play is designed for preschoolers and kindergarteners to explore science and STEM through hands-on small-world play.

-You’ll need to make this frozen dinosaur eggs activity:
+Here is the list of supplies you’ll need to make this frozen dinosaur egg activity:

 - balloons (be aware of latex allergies, if any)